kserve/kserve/python/kfserving/README.md

 * Google Cloud Storage with a prefix: "gs://"
 * S3 Compatible Object Storage with a prefix "s3://"
-* Local filesystem either with a prefix "file://" or without any prefix.
+* Local filesystem either without any prefix or with a prefix "file://".
 For example:
-    * Absolute path: `file:///absolute/path` or `/absolute/path`
+    * Absolute path: `/absolute/path` or `file:///absolute/path`
-    * Relative path: `file://relative/path` or `relative/path`
+    * Relative path: `relative/path` or `file://relative/path`
+    * For local filesystem, we recommended to use relative path without any prefix.

 To start the server locally on your machine for development needs, run the following command under this folder